osbots1/osbots1.github.io/story.md

     - my strengths
     - my other strengths (like modesty)
 and of course, my weaknesses . . .
 *I am inherently lazy, I sometimes find it hard to get motivated to do a task unless there is some real pressure.
 I have now started listing my work tasks on my own Trello board with set deadlines . . . so far, it's working!
+** Well, it's working reasonably well.
+It would be working better if I didn't have too much work to do anyway.
 Plus I had fun mucking around with Jekyll!
 In short, very informative for a self-guided learning paper ;)

 *Essay reviewed after feedback from Adon.
+**Essay re-reviewed after more feedback from Adon.